ZhaoPeixi627/Document-Summarizer/README.md

 ## Front end
 A website that can upload file and download generated file.
-We create a web interface with using python flask.
+We create a web interface with using python flask and we uploaded it to an ec2 instance.
 <div align = center><img src="https://github.com/ZhaoPeixi627/Document-Summarizer/blob/master/web.png"/></div>
 With this interface, we can accomplish upload text file, process file and download summarized file.
+We also upload our project to ec2 instance, the website is
+"ec2-3-19-228-191.us-east-2.compute.amazonaws.com:5000".

 ## References
 * https://github.com/acatovic/textrank